 Q: I’m trying to get pregnant.
 Does BV prevent conception?

 There’s no evidence that shows BV to interfere with conception.
 BV can be stressful, especially if you’re dealing with recurrent infections, and stress can affect conception.
-Talk to your doctor about solutions if this is something that’s on your mind!
+Talk to your medical provider about solutions if this is something that’s on your mind!

 Q: Can I take metronidazole if I’m trying to get pregnant?

 Some studies have linked oral metronidazole with a higher risk of birth defects.
-It’s best to consult with your doctor or ob-gyn.
+It’s best to consult with your medical provider or ob-gyn.
 They can counsel you about the risks of any medication and tell you more about the treatment options for your situation.

 Q: Is Metronidazole or Clindamycin a better BV treatment?